AndroidTestBugReport/ReCDroid/README.md

    cd 1.newsblur_s
 ```

-5. Run the exploration program which is named with "percerun_AppName.sh"
+5. Run the exploration program which is named with "percerun_`AppName`.sh"
 ```sh
    ./percerun_newsblur.sh
 ```
 In this step, ReCDRoid will explore the app based on the description of bug report.
 Please wait until it shows "matchcrash" and "execution time".

-6. Run the result to show how to trigger the bug with "runCrash_AppName.sh ".
+6. Run the result to show how to trigger the bug with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh
 ```